spencertipping/tau/doc/gamma-design.md

 ## Debugging and profiling
 Any ζ can be multiplexed, which means we can transform any ⌈γ's internal routing to provide debugging information.
 We do this by multiplexing the δ and ε ports with topological tags that identify the target ⌊γ.

+## Server connections
+Any φ can be marked as a "server", which means that connection requests to that φ will be redirected to a different one, whose ID will be provided on the ζ connected to the server φ.
+It's roughly the same type of `listen`/`accept` machinery provided by Berkeley sockets, but `accept` happens automatically and no endpoint information is provided.

+λs reading server φ events are not guaranteed to be scheduled in any particular order, so it isn't possible to have a server act as a reliable semaphore/mutex.
+(You could _ω_ all but one of the accepted connections after the fact, however.)